awsdocs/amazon-connect-admin-guide/doc_source/setup-queued-callback.md

    If you don't set a working queue, Amazon Connect uses the queue that was set previously in the flow\.

 1. To save and test this flow, configure the other branches and add error handling\.
-To see an example of how this is done, see [Sample Queue Configurations](sample-queue-configurations.md)\.
-For previous instances, see [Sample Queued Callback](sample-queued-callback.md)\.
+To see an example of how this is done, see [Sample queue configurations](sample-queue-configurations.md)\.
+For previous instances, see [Sample queued callback](sample-queued-callback.md)\.

-1. For information about how callbacks appear in real\-time metrics reports and CTRs, see [About Queued Callbacks in Metrics](about-queued-callbacks.md)\.
+1. For information about how callbacks appear in real\-time metrics reports and CTRs, see [About queued callbacks in metrics](about-queued-callbacks.md)\.

+## What happens to queued callbacks when no agents are online?<a name="queued-callback-no-agents-available"></a>

+If no agents are available to work on callbacks, the callbacks stay in queue for 7 days until the contacts are automatically removed from the queue\.

+To see how many callbacks are waiting in a queue in the real\-time metrics reports, you have to set up a queue specifically for callbacks\.

+There's no way to see details for the callbacks, such as the customer's phone number\.